-I can’t help but to think that the creators of whatever bike this is had a dream…a big dream!
+I can’t help but to think that the creators of these electric scooters and bikes like this had a dream…a big dream!
 A dream to be #1 in the world of electric motorcycle racing.
 So they broke open their piggy-banks, checked under all the couch cushions, opened up the lint-trap in the dryer, and rifled through the ashtray in their cars for change.
 Then they drove to 7-11, picked up a 32oz Corona, and stopped by Home Depot and lured Enrique the Fabricator into the back of their van, drove him to their dungeon…and they came up with this:

 I mean seriously…I’m all for creating new ideas, new technologies, new facets to the way things are done.
 I believe in forward motion, and I’m actually pretty “Green” myself…but seriously?
 I looked over the bike pretty thoroughly, mentally critisizing every flaw I could find in it…like the fact that it weighs over 500 lbs.
 And that the batteries on the bottom are situated in such a way that anything more than around 30 degrees of lean angle would cause them to deck out on the ground…maybe less when the suspension is under load.
 Or the fact that the frame looks like it was composed of an old discarded Erector Set simply welded together.